 The remaining 20% of Ecosia's income is used to neutralize the CO2 emissions of Ecosia's web search.
 In addition, this income also helps us pay our bills as well as keeping Ecosia running and growing.

 In August 2013, we launched a new version of Ecosia.
 The biggest changes are the redesign to Ecosia's interface, and the partnership with The Nature Conservancy's "Plant A Billion Trees" program.
 You can now even keep track of how many trees you have planted with Ecosia.
-For more information about the changes, please check out check out this blog post.
+For more information about the changes, please check out this blog post.

 Ecosia's search results are mainly powered by Yahoo.
 In addition, we’ve also developed our own algorithms to improve the search experience even further with features such as search tags or EcoLinks.
 We also use third-party search technologies like Wikipedia and Bing.